Drinking Alkaline Water: Health Benefits or Just a Hype?

 What Makes It Different from Regular Water

 Unlike regular water (pH 6.5 to 7.5), alkaline water has a high hydrogen potential.
-However, its low hydrogen concentrations make it basic, standing at 8-9 on the pH scale.
+It ranges from 8 to 9 on the pH scale.

 Additionally, alkaline water has a negative oxidation-reduction potential, indicating its ability to act as an antioxidant.
 It can donate electrons, creating a reducing environment for other substances.

-A few studies experimented with the health benefits of alkaline water.
-However, most of these studies are animal-based, which raises uncertainty and debates about their results.
+Several studies have investigated the health benefits of alkaline water.
+However, most of these studies are based on animal models, which raises uncertainty and debate about their human applications.

 -